 Build - the experience diners order from:

-- Web development — fast, mobile-first restaurant websites with menus Google can read, direct online ordering, and reservation flows that convert.
+- Fast, mobile-first restaurant websites with menus Google can read, direct online ordering, and reservation flows that convert.
 Built to keep commission dollars in your pocket, not a platform's.

-- AI automation — the operational grind, automated: review responses in your brand voice, reservation confirmations and follow-ups, win-back messages to guests who haven't been in for 60 days, catering-inquiry routing.
+- The operational grind, automated: review responses in your brand voice, reservation confirmations and follow-ups, win-back messages to guests who haven't been in for 60 days, catering-inquiry routing.

-- AI agents — assistants that answer "are you open Sunday? do you have gluten-free?" instantly, take booking requests after hours, and keep the phone from interrupting a Friday-night service.
+- Assistants that answer "are you open Sunday? do you have gluten-free?" instantly, take booking requests after hours, and keep the phone from interrupting a Friday-night service.

 Grow - the engine that fills it:

-- SEO — menu, location, and occasion pages built on real search demand ("private dining {city}", "brunch near {neighborhood}"), with the technical structure and schema that search and AI engines reward.
+- Menu, location, and occasion pages built on real search demand ("private dining {city}", "brunch near {neighborhood}"), with the technical structure and schema that search and AI engines reward.

 Yes, we'll handle the social presence and email flows too - but as parts of a system that ends in a booked table or a direct order, not as the whole strategy.
 Photos of your food belong in a funnel, not a vacuum.